akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 Since Akeneo PIM 1.6, the minimal PHP version is PHP 5.6.
 You have two possibilities:

-* Work with :ref:`php56`.
-Actually, the only supported version of PHP for Akeneo PIM is 5.6.
-You need to downgrade your version to PHP 5.6.
+* Currently, the only supported version of PHP for Akeneo PIM is 5.6.

 .. _php56: